bas080/will/README.md

 Do you have the will to do your todos?
 Now with "will" you can easily manage your todo tasks using the command line.
 There is both a version written in bash and another written in python.
-They both have similar functions and can be run independent of eachother.
+They both have similar functions and can be run independent of each other.

 *Some features might differ between the two.
-I am considering continueing this project using python only*
+I am considering continuing this project using python only*

 Features